josephlou5/codepost-powertools/README.md

 - `-o`/`--override`: Whether to override rubrics of assignments if submissions exist.
 Default is `False`.

 ### assign_failed.py
-Assign all submissions that fail any tests to a grader.
+Assign all submissions that fail tests to a grader.
 Takes in the following command-line arguments:
 - `course_period`: The period of the COS126 course.
 - `assignment_name`: The name of the assignment.
 - `grader`: The grader to assign the submissions to.
+- `cutoff`: The number of tests that denote "passed".
+- `-sa`/`--search_all`: Whether to search all submissions, not just those with no grader.
+Default is `False`.
+- `-t`/`--testing`: Whether to run as a test.
+Default is `False`.

+### auto_comments.py
+Automatically add rubric comments to submissions.
+Takes in the following command-line arguments:
+- `course_period`: The period of the COS126 course.
+- `assignment_name`: The name of the assignment.
 - `-t`/`--testing`: Whether to run as a test.
 Default is `False`.